Jamesdai05/GA-Projects/ReadMe.md

 &nbsp &nbsp &nbsp Understand the knowledge required to complete this game.
 </br>
 </br>
-&nbsp &nbsp &nbsp Apply functions to the realised the rules.
+&nbsp &nbsp &nbsp Apply functions to realise the rules.
 </br>
 </br>